Supervisor's Name: Laurie Hendren

 Course number: COMP 396 (Computer Science)

-Grading scheme (The final report must be worth at least 50% of final grade): Final Report: 70%; Milestones and Meetings: 30%
+Grading scheme (The final report must be worth at least 50% of final grade): 50% final report, 25% meetings and milestones, 25% software development

 Ethics, safety, and training: Supervisors are responsible for the ethics and safety compliance of undergraduate students.
 This project involves NEITHER animal subjects, nor human subjects, nor biohazardous substances, nor radioactive materials, nor handling chemicals, nor using lasers.